pagopa/pagopa-gpd-reporting-analysis/integration-test/src/README.md

 - run tests: `yarn test:ENV` in `src` folder

 ### Note
-Before run the test, set a variable `SUBCRIPTION_KEY` in your environment.
+Before run the test, set a variable `API_SUBCRIPTION_KEY` in your environment.

 You can configure the endpoints with `./config/env.ENV` file.